-New York recognizes tenancy by the entirety for real property conveyed to husband and wife, unless there is documentation that another
+New York recognizes tenancy by the entirety for real property conveyed to the spouses, unless there is documentation that another

 form of ownership exists.
 In addition, after January 1, 1996, a disposition of shares

 of stock of a cooperative apartment corporation allocated to an apartment together

-with the proprietary lease to a husband and wife creates a tenancy by the entirety unless there
+with the proprietary lease to spouses creates a tenancy by the entirety unless there

-If the legal relationship between husband and wife is judicially altered through divorce, annulment,
+If the legal relationship between spouses is judicially altered through divorce, annulment,

 or legal separation, the tenancy by the entirety converts to a tenancy in common.

-Where, however, the husband and wife separate as a result of their own
+Where, however, the spouses separate as a result of their own agreement without the

 Property held as tenants by the entirety may only be sold with the consent of both